John McLean | Director

 Martin Wilyman | Director

-Martin Wilyman joined MCP in 1999, becoming a director and head of the schools team in 2004.
+Martin Wilyman joined Morgan Carn Architects in 1999, becoming a director and head of the schools team in 2004.
 He has over 25 years experience in architecture.
 Martin has worked abroad as an architect in Australia and Holland gaining experience in housing design and design for the elderly.
 He is also a qualified primary school teacher with 6 years experience as a full time teacher.

 A career in both architecture and education has provided Martin with an in-depth understanding of the challenges facing schools and colleges, how they adapt to change and how best to capture these requirements in well designed, inspiring environments for education and learning.